-This month is Raynaud’s Awareness Month, and in this special article, our resident blogger and scleroderma patient, Nicola Whitehill shares her tips on how to better manage Raynaud’s during this seasonal change.
-Join her in “Show Your Colours For Raynauds Awareness.”
+In this special article, Scleroderma News Today‘s resident blogger and scleroderma patient, Nicola Whitehill shares her tips on how to better manage Raynaud’s during a seasonal change.

 It’s important not to miss any dose of your medication.
 Try to organize your treatment plan ahead and, if necessary, spread notes and/or alarms around the house.

 2. Try to reduce attacks (prevention is best as there is no cure).

 Try to be organized and plan ahead as much as possible.
 For example, check the weather forecast in advance for outdoor trips.

 MORE: Scleroderma-related conditions you should look out for

 3. Layer up: wear lots of clothing layers which can be removed easily, as well as put on easily.

 Make sure all the body is warm, especially the trunk, as well as the extremities.
 I start my day with a warm bath to help fire up my circulation.
 Hoodies and hats with ear flaps are my preferred headwear choice as I experience Raynaud’s in my ear lobes; the slightest of breezes can set off an intense, very painful earache for me.
 I have gloves of all colors and thicknesses for the year.
 My winter gloves are Ugg sheepskin gloves, and should it be raining, I wear ski gloves.
 Luckily, I am still able to wear gloves with fingers, as my sclerodactyl hands only have a minimal curl.
 Footwear is also stepped up at the approach of autumn–thicker socks and Ugg boots.

 4. Keep yourself warm.